HimoJCode/Desktop-Application-with-VGG19/README.md

 - Share to Twitter: Allows users to tweet the transformed image.
 - Share to Instagram: Provides instructions for sharing the image on Instagram, which does not support direct uploads via URL.

-## Download
+## Social Media Sharing
-Image Download: Users can download the transformed image as a PNG file
+- Image Download: Users can download the transformed image as a PNG file

 ## Requirements
 - Python 3.7+